raohmaru/CFC/o8g/Documents/CFC-Rules.md

 At the end of a turn, character cards are moved back to their corresponding slot.

 ### Deck
-Players need a deck of at least 50 cards to play CFC.
+Players need a deck of 50 cards to play CFC.
 A deck can contain any type of card but with the following limitation: **it can't have more than three copies of any single card with the same name** (*for example, a deck can contain three cards named "Akuma" and another three cards named "Shinjin Akuma"*).

 When a player draws a card, he must draw from the top of his deck (unless an effect says the opposite).